Construction design is in progress.

-A proposed 20-acre neighborhood park site is located at the southwest corner of Carpenter Fire Station Road and Highcroft Drive in northwest Cary.
+A proposed 20.8-acre neighborhood park site is located at the southeast corner of Carpenter Fire Station Road and Highcroft Drive in northwest Cary.
 Approximately 16.8 acres of the park land was obtained by a dedication from the Cameron Pond subdivision rezoning.
-The Town of Cary purchased an additional three residential parcels totaling 3.86 acres that front Carpenter Fire Station Road.
+The Town of Cary later purchased four additional residential parcels that front Carpenter Fire Station Road.

 Project Cost and Schedule

 Funding for construction is included in the FY20 and FY21 budgets, using the Parks Bonds approved by voters in October 2019.